fjquesada/fjquesada.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Knowledge Representation
+    - course: PhD in AI
       institution: University of Edinburgh
       year: 2021
     - course: PhD in ICT